 So, since it is usually easier to win a pretrial suppression motion under Georgia implied consent law, a top-rated DUI lawyer in GA will usually prefer to fight the Georgia implied consent law notice (and its legal sufficiency and accuracy) than to try to get a Judge to rule that the search warrant for blood was flawed or defective.

-After your arrest for DUI, if asked (under the Georgia implied consent law) to submit to breath alcohol testing, you should submit due to the one-year DUI license suspension that can follow a DUI test refusal.
-Beyond the “search warrant” issue just covered above, there are several reasons for Mr. Head’s general suggestion to submit to implied consent testing.
+A DUI refusal can trigger many negative consequences for the person arrested for a DUI in GA.
+After your arrest for DUI in Georgia, if asked (under the Georgia implied consent law) to submit to breath alcohol testing, you should submit due to the one-year DUI license suspension that can follow a DUI test refusal.
+Beyond the “search warrant” issue just covered above, there are several reasons for Mr. Head’s general suggestion to submit to GA implied consent law testing.

 First, no restricted license or work permit is allowed, for a DUI refusal, and over 90% of our clients tell us that they cannot be suspended for a full year.
 They all need a work permit, which is unavailable, after a refusal to submit is upheld at the administrative license suspension hearing.